SystemsScientist/C-Primer-Plus-Chapter-11/README.md

 # C Primer Plus - Chapter 11 Exercises and Solutions

-This repository contains the Listings, Exercises, and Solutions for Chapter 11 of C Primer Plus, 5th edition, by Stephen Prata.
+This repository contains the Listings, Exercises, and Solutions for Chapter 11 of C Primer Plus, 5th edition, by Stephen Prata, which covers Character Strings and String Functions.

 I created this repository for two reasons.
 First, I wanted to incorporate Git and GitHub into my workflow, so I could give